UCI-GREGoR/wgs-validation/README.md

 The following columns are expected in the comparisons manifest, by default at `config/manifest_comparisons.tsv`:
 - `experimental_dataset`: experimental dataset for this comparison, referenced by unique alias
 - `reference_dataset`: reference dataset for this comparison, referenced by unique alias
+- `report`: unique identifier labeling which report this comparison should be included in. multiple can be specified, in a comma-delimited list

 Note that the entries in individual columns of the comparisons manifest are not intended to be unique, so multiple comparisons involving the same file are expected.